 Who is eligible for the WIC Nutrition Program in Maine?

 Pregnant, postpartum, and breastfeeding women, and infants and children up to age 5 are eligible.
 They must meet income guidelines, live in Maine, and be individually determined to be at "nutrition risk" by a health professional.

-To be eligible on the basis of income, applicants' income must fall at or below 185 percent of the U.S. Poverty Income Guidelines (currently $44,863/year for a family of four).
+To be eligible on the basis of income, applicants' income must fall at or below 185 percent of the U.S. Poverty Income Guidelines.
 A person who receives MaineCare, Supplemental Nutrition Assistance Program (SNAP), or Temporary Assistance for Needy Families (TANF) benefits automatically meet the income eligibility requirement.